aditya2712/coronaTracker/README.md

 # coronaTracker
-It is a real time application that updates corona statistics of recovered, confirmed and death cases of the world and different countries
+It is a real time application that updates corona statistics of recovered, confirmed and death cases of the world and different countries.
-# *It is live on https://adicoronatracker.netlify.app/
+* It is live on https://adicoronatracker.netlify.app/